What we know about Reality Winner

 What kind of penalty could Winner face?

-Winner faces up to 10 years in prison for leaking classified information.
+Winner faces up to 10 years in prison over the leaking of classified information.

-She could be in a world of trouble, said Jeffrey Toobin, CNN's senior legal analyst on AC360 Monday night.
+She could be in a world of trouble, said Jeffrey Toobin, CNN's senior legal analyst.

 "The law is very clear here.
 For a government employee or a contractor who has access to classified information to share it intentionally with someone who doesn't have a security clearance, including a reporter, is a crime," he said.

-Her lawyer, Nichols, said a detention hearing will take place on Thursday in Augusta, where the judge will determine whether to release her on bond.
-Winner did not enter a plea in her initial appearance Monday.

-He added that he has not received any evidence from the government about the arrest warrant and case files, and hasn't seen evidence of a relationship between his client and the reporter.
+Nichols said he has not received any evidence from the government about the arrest warrant and case files, and hasn't seen evidence of a relationship between his client and the reporter.

 "She's just been caught in the middle of something bigger than her," Nichols said.